 Research insurance companies

 Take the time to research different insurance companies and their policies.
-Look for companies with a good reputation for customer service and claims handling, as well as policies that meet your coverage needs and budget.
+Look for companies with a good reputation for customer service and homeowner insurance claims handling, as well as policies that meet your coverage needs and budget.

 Working with an independent home insurance agent can help you secure a policy that best suits your needs.
 Not only can they help you compare policies to find what is right for you, but they can also help you find a policy that provides the most bang for your buck.